Greenwashing in Sustainable Tourism & Responsible Travel

 • develops standards with its Destination Criteria and Industry Criteria frameworks, which enables it to

-• act as an accreditation body, for certification bodies that certify accommodations, tour operators and destinations, as such
+• acts as an accreditation body, for certification bodies that certify accommodations, tour operators and destinations, as such

-• working with destinations’ local communities, governmental agencies, NGOs and tourism industry to support destination stewardship and management,
+• works with destinations’ local communities, governmental agencies, NGOs and tourism industry to support destination stewardship and management,

 • thus legitimising and promoting sustainable tourism across the world,